👨💻

 keycode and mousecode here are the MacOS ones, on Linux they are different (the escape key on Mac is 53, it's 65307 on Linux) and probably even different on Windows.

-If you need to find what are hooks for MiniLibX, you can fin more information in the Events and Hooks chapter.
+If you need to find what are hooks for MiniLibX, you can fin more information in the and chapter.

 Here under I'll show you some examples hooks showing the most important values and some values that are not described in the documentation.